michalis619/SIS/Readme.md

 3. **Access the Application**

 Open the HTML file (e.g., index.html) using any web browser to interact with the frontend of the application.

+The backend API endpoints are available at http://localhost:8080/api/products